 Sure, we know you’ve all heard about Franklin Barbecue and their worth-the-wait line.
 But have you tried these local faves?
 When it comes to Texas barbecue, everyone seems to have their preferred pit master and pulled pork go-to.
 Find your own personal favorite with these crave-worthy hot spots.

 Courtesy of Black's BBQ.

 Home of the world-famous "Big Chop” (a mesquite-grilled, two-inch-thick pork chop), this Hill Country original recently opened its Austin outpost, serving lunch and dinner cafeteria-style.
-Sit outside and savor the Texas institution’s brisket, chicken, sirloin, cabrito (goat) or turkey.
+Savor Cooper’s brisket, chicken, sirloin, cabrito (goat) or turkey.
 Or go all-in and try the Wootan family’s lick-your-fingers pork chop.

 Valentina's Tex Mex BBQ.
 Credit Rose McIntyre, BFA Photography.

 Who says you need to have a sit-down restaurant to serve up swoon-worthy food?
-Walk up to this barbecue trailer outside Corner Bar on South Lamar to put in your order, and leave with a plate piled high with some of the best ‘cue around: succulent pulled pork, smoked chicken, fall-off-off-the-bone ribs and perfectly charred brisket.
+Walk up to the Brown’s Bar-B-Que trailer outside Corner Bar on South Lamar to put in your order, and leave with a plate piled high with some of the best ‘cue around: succulent pulled pork, smoked chicken, fall-off-off-the-bone ribs and perfectly charred brisket.
 And don’t even get us started on the sauce-slathered brisket-and-sausage sandwich.

 la Barbecue.
 Credit Alison Clem.